ReactION-js/ReactION/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/ReactION-js/ReactION/pulls)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/ReactION-js/ReactION/LICENSE)

-<h4 align="center">A React development enviornment inside your VS Code editor.</h4>
+<h4 align="center">A React development environment inside your VS Code editor.</h4>

 [ReactION](https://github.com/ReactION-js/ReactION/)'s hot-reloading HTML previewer and component visualizer helps you streamline your React development workflow.
 ReactION is currently in <i>active development</i> so we welcome any constructive feedback or contributions to this product.
 Please follow this repo for contribution guidelines and our development road map.

 ## Features in the pipeline
 ![]<img src="https://github.com/ReactION-js/ReactION/blob/master/src/ReactION-sample.png" alt="features">
 <br>

-1. No setup required- ReactION requires NO modification to your codebase, but installing the VS Code extension.
-2. Works with any React application - ReactION supports React 16.1+ (including React Fiber) and React Router v4.
+1. Works with any React application - ReactION supports React 16.1+ (including React Fiber) and React Router v4.
-3. Visualize your app - ReactION shows the current structure of your application in real time on hot reload.
+2. Visualize your app - ReactION shows the current structure of your application in real time with hot reloading.
-4. Preview your HTML - Live render of your App through the in-editor HTML preview in sync with the tree view.
+3. Preview your HTML - Live render of your App through the in-editor HTML preview in sync with the tree view.
-5. From Tree to Codes - ReactION will open up the React file that is associated with the particular component on the tree view when you click it.
+4. From Tree to Codes - ReactION will open up the React file that is associated with the particular component on the tree view when you click it.
-6. Gain quick insights into your React tree state - the React tree nodes will have different colors based on its current state and props, including the latest component change.
+5. Gain quick insights into your React tree state - the React tree nodes will have different colors based on its current state and props, including the latest component change.
-7. Debug your React - With ReactION, you can travel through different state changes of your React application
+6. Debug your React - With ReactION, you can travel through different state changes of your React application

 ## Prerequisite
 Make sure you have *Google Chrome* installed on your computer.
 Also, our extension currently only runs in VS Code environment, so make sure you are using VS Code as the code editor.